Course Title: Transport Engineering 1

 Pre-requisite Courses and Assumed Knowledge and Capabilities

 Transport Engineering 1 introduces you to the role of engineers in planning, designing and managing the transport system and infrastructure.
 You will be exposed to various aspects of the transport system such as planning and design.
 These aspects represent integral components of civil and transport infrastructure.
-The importance of sustainability will be emphasised as you discover the impacts the transport task have on the environment and measures to ameliorate them.
-The course comprises both theoretical components and application of theoretical knowledge into design practice.
+The importance of sustainability will be emphasised as you discover the impacts the transport task has on the environment and measures to ameliorate them.
+The course comprises theoretical components overlayed with modules of learning activities aimed at putting the theoretical knowledge into design practice.

 Objectives/Learning Outcomes/Capability Development

-This course contributes to the following Program Learning Outcomes for BH077 Bachelor of Engineering (Civil and Infrastructure) (Honours):
+This course contributes to the following Program Learning Outcomes for MC204 Master of Nanotechnology and Smart Materials:

-2.1 Application of established engineering methods to complex engineering problem solving.
+3. Application of established engineering methods to complex engineering solving.

 On completion of this course you should be able to:

-- Apply engineering principles to identify and investigate traffic problems and to devise and evaluate sustainable solutions.
+3. Apply engineering principles to identify and investigate traffic problems, to devise and evaluate sustainable solutions.

 Overview of Learning Activities

+You will learn the theories in the lectures.
 Lectures will involve the discussion of theory on various elements of the transport system.
-You will then apply theoretical knowledge in practice in tutorials, solving relevant problems in class working in small groups.
-Tutorials will sequentially work through various elements of the transport engineering design and management issues.
+Then, you will apply the knowledge in practice through tutorials.
+Tutorials will be framed around the demonstration of the theory and application through solving of relevant problems in class working in small groups.
 Action learning will be facilitated through students working in teams on transport engineering problems.
+Tutorials will sequentially work through various elements of the transport engineering design and management issues to develop the solutions.

 Overview of Learning Resources